 What did inspire me though was that the Other Half had made marshmallows as gifts, along with other bits and pieces including some awesome homemade fudge, to go in Christmas hampers.
-I remember them being not as difficult as I thought they would be, and scrapping down the bowl and the beater was just like eating marshmallow fluff.
+I remember them being not as difficult as I thought they would be and scraping down the bowl and the beater was just like eating marshmallow fluff.
 Awwww the stuff a twitchy sweet tooth’s dreams are made of.

-Now there was a little cheating on the marshmallow front thanks to Sainsburys and one of my favourite times of the year… Christmas (in July)!
+Now there was a little cheating on the marshmallow front thanks to Sainsbury’s and one of my favourite times of the year… Christmas (in July)!

 This year the Sainsbury’s Christmas Press Show took place at the beautiful Somerset House, full of festive fun, food, styling and goodies.
-Bustling with media, writers and bloggers alike, the contrast of the holly wrapped banisters, decorated Christmas trees and a festive foodie fayre, looking over out of the terrace with a glass of Processco in hand to the courtyard below full of families enjoying the sun, and children running through the foundations; you’d be forgiven that you’d just stepped out into an dimension.
+Bustling with media, writers and bloggers alike, the contrast of the holly wrapped banisters, decorated Christmas trees and a festive foodie fayre, looking over out of the terrace with a glass of Processco in hand to the courtyard below full of families enjoying the sun, and children running through the foundations; you’d be forgiven that you’d just stepped out into a dimension.
 Now if someone can arrange for the same weather to appear in December, I’d be most grateful!
-(I’ll be posting a proper review of all the fantastic things Sainsburys has on offer closer to Christmas).
+(I’ll be posting a proper review of all the fantastic things Sainsbury’s has on offer closer to Christmas).

 But in the depths of a burdening goodie bag, was something that I was most excited about a “Marshmallow Kit”, so I decided to road test it.
 I’ll review the kit properly with all the other goodies later in the year, but it was relatively simple to use; the usual high boiling sugar alerts and being careful apply of course.
 Anyway, I also made a batch using Ian’s tried and tested basic recipe, with I tweaked up a little with the help of a jar of dulce de leche and a great Speculaas spice mix which The Speculaas Spice Company kindly sent me to try out.
-Putting them all together you get squishy, bouncy marshmallows rippled with a sticky and sweet caramel, tinged with the warm and spicy Speculaas!
-In fact although I made these in the middle of the summer, they would be absolutely perfect for an autumn sweet treat curled up with a mug of hot chocolate or for Halloween or Bonfire night.
+Putting them all together you get squishy, bouncy caramel marshmallows rippled with a sticky and sweet goo, tinged with the warm and spicy Speculaas!
+In fact, although I made these in the middle of the summer, they would be absolutely perfect for an autumn sweet treat curled up with a mug of hot chocolate or for Halloween or Bonfire night.

-Caramel Speculaas Marshmaloows
+Caramel Speculaas Marshmallows

 Squishy, fluffy, sweet and spicy marshmallows, perfect for autumn, Halloween and Bonfire Night sweet treats.
-Based on a recipe by Bubbleless blog

 - 10 x Gelatine Sheets